ublue-os/homebrew-tap/README.md

 - GUI apps, every effort to use flatpak should be exhausted, or are out of our control (eg. vscode)
 - General requests for common apps.
 We don't expect users to use this repo directly, the packages are there for us to automate in the background, ideall they never know this tap exists.

+## Experimental Tap

+We have some in-progress, but not quite finished formulas and casks in an [experimental tap](https://github.com/ublue-os/experimental-tap).
+If you wish to experiment or provide feedback, check it out.